baileyvw/my-chef-nginx-recipe/README.md

 #	}
 #}
 ```
-now yoiu must launch chef-client in local mode for install or update your machine:
+now you can launch chef-client in local mode for install or update your machine:
 ```
 sudo chef-client -z --runlist "mynginx"
 ```